-Dr. Haffty completed his medical school and residency training at Yale University School of Medicine in 1988 and spent the next 18 years specializing in breast and head and neck cancers in Yale’s Department of Therapeutic Radiology.
-Dr. Haffty served on the faculty at Yale from 1988 through 2005.
-He was promoted to professor of therapeutic radiology in 2000, and served as residency program director from 1992 through 2004 and vice chairman and clinical director from 2002 to 2005.
+Dr. Haffty completed his medical school and residency training at Yale University School of Medicine in 1988 and spent the next 18 years specializing in breast, head and neck cancers in Yale’s Department of Therapeutic Radiology.
+He served on the faculty at Yale from 1988 through 2005.
+Dr. Haffty was promoted to professor of therapeutic radiology in 2000, served as residency program director from 1992 through 2004, and vice chairman and clinical director from 2002 to 2005.

-At Rutgers Robert Wood Johnson Medical School and Cancer Institute of New Jersey, Dr. Haffty spearheaded the expansion of the Radiation Oncology Program and developed a residency program in radiation oncology and medical physics—the only such programs in the state of New Jersey.
+At Rutgers Robert Wood Johnson Medical School, New Jersey Medical School and Cancer Institute of New Jersey—now part of Rutgers, Dr. Haffty spearheaded the expansion of the Radiation Oncology Program and developed residency programs in radiation oncology and medical physics—the only such programs in the state of New Jersey.

-In addition to editing the comprehensive Handbook of Radiation Oncology, Dr. Haffty served as co-editor of The Cancer Journal from 2005 to 2007 and currently serves as deputy editor of the Journal of Clinical Oncology.
-He has served on the RSNA News Editorial Board since 2009.
+In addition to editing the comprehensive Handbook of Radiation Oncology, Dr. Haffty has served on numerous editorial boards, such as The Cancer Journal, Clinical Cancer Research, Journal of Clinical Oncology, Women’s Oncology Review, Radiation Oncology Investigations and Oncology Reports.
+He currently serves on the editorial board of The Breast Journal and serves as deputy editor of Journal of Clinical Oncology.
+He served on the RSNA News editorial board from 2009 to 2015.